-I dashed off a hasty post about speeding up replication slaves, and gave no references or explanation.
+I dashed off a hasty post about speeding up replication replicas, and gave no references or explanation.
 That’s what happens when I write quickly!
 This post explains what the heck I was talking about.

 I first heard Paul Tuckfield talk at the first MySQL Camp, in November 2006.
-He mentioned that he speeds up MySQL replication by “pre-fetching relay logs” on the slave.
+He mentioned that he speeds up MySQL replication by “pre-fetching relay logs” on the replica.
 Actually, I think he used the term “pipelining” at that point.
 Next Spring, he mentioned the same thing in his keynote address at the 2007 MySQL Conference & Expo.
 You can download audio and video of his talk from that link.
 He mentions this approach pretty late in the talk, almost at the end.
 I’ve been meaning to try duplicating his idea since the first time I heard him talk.

-Paul’s solution to this problem is to read the statements from the relay log, just a little bit ahead of the SQL thread’s position, convert them into SELECT queries, and execute them on the slave.
+Paul’s solution to this problem is to read the statements from the relay log, just a little bit ahead of the SQL thread’s position, convert them into SELECT queries, and execute them on the replica.
 This causes MySQL to request some of the data from the disk in advance.
-Then when the slave’s SQL thread wants to update that data, it’s already in memory, and things can potentially go much faster.
+Then when the replica’s SQL thread wants to update that data, it’s already in memory, and things can potentially go much faster.

 How much faster is open to debate.
 I think Paul sees about 3-4 times faster, but please don’t quote me on that.
 Farhan Mashraqui also uses this hack and gets some speedup as well.